ourresearch/openalex-docs/how-to-use-the-api/get-groups-of-entities.md

 # Get groups of entities

 Sometimes instead of just listing entities, you want to _group them_ into facets, and count how many entities are in each group.
 For example, maybe you want to count the number of `Works` by [open access status](../api-entities/works/work-object/#open\_access).
-To do that, you call the entity endpoint, adding the `?group_by` parameter.
+To do that, you call the entity endpoint, adding the `group_by` parameter.
 Example:

 * Get counts of works by Open Access status:\
   [`https://api.openalex.org/works?group_by=oa_status`](https://api.openalex.org/works?group\_by=oa\_status)